executablebooks/mdformat/README.md

 is [inferior to markdown-it](https://github.com/remarkjs/remark/issues/75#issuecomment-143532326) used by mdformat.
 `remark-parse` v9.x is advertised as CommonMark compliant and presumably would fix many of the issues, but is not used by Prettier yet (Prettier being at v2.2.1 at the time of writing).

+Prettier, being able to format many languages other than Markdown, is a large package with 63 direct dependencies (mdformat only has 2 in Python 3.8+).
+This can be a disadvantage in many environments, one example being size optimized Docker images.

 Mdformat's parser extension plugin API allows not only customization of the Markdown specification in use, but also advanced features like [automatic table of contents generation](https://github.com/hukkinj1/mdformat-toc).
-The code formatter plugin API enables integration of embedded code formatting for any programming language.
+Also provided is a code formatter plugin API enabling integration of embedded code formatting for any programming language.

 ### What's wrong with the mdformat logo?
 It renders incorrectly and is just terrible in general.